RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 `Val 1 = 40` means that the ability is effective if the user's HP is >= 40%.

 - **Val 1**: HP threshold.

+### `05` - `DRAGON_MODE`

+Effective if the user is in dragon shape.
+Certain shapeshift count is also required if `Val 1` is set.

+`Val 1 = 2` means that the ability is effective if the user has been shapeshifted for 2 times or more, including the current shapeshifting action.

+Note that `Val 1` can be `0`, which means that the shapeshift count doesn't matter.
+The ability is always active.

+- **Val 1**: Minimum dragon transform count required.

 ### `08` - `GET_BUFF_DEF`